canonical/indico-custom-profile-fields/README.md

-# Indico Custom Profile Fields Plugin
+# Indico custom profile fields plugin

 This plugin adds new custom fields to the profile, and extends them to the event registration forms.
 Currently, it adds the following fields: